InfoFlow KV: Information-Flow-Aware KV Recomputation for Long Context: Introduction

-We summarize our contributions as follows. \begin{itemize} \item We propose a simple and effective \emph{attention-norm–based} criterion from the query to context tokens that jointly captures semantic relevance and effective information flow under the global causal attention graph. \item We show that reliable recomputation target selection requires an \emph{inference-consistent RoPE ordering}, and introduce a global positional reconstruction of retrieved chunks to enable stable and meaningful token ranking. \item Building on the identified information-flow–critical tokens, we further propose a \emph{retrieved-chunk reordering strategy} that improves downstream attention effectiveness, providing additional validation of our information-flow perspective. \item We evaluate our approach on both LLM and VLM RAG benchmarks, demonstrating consistent improvements over existing selective recomputation methods under comparable efficiency budgets. \end{itemize}
+We summarize our contributions as follows. \begin{itemize} \item We propose a simple and effective \emph{attention-norm-based} criterion from the query to context tokens that jointly captures semantic relevance and effective information flow under the global causal attention graph. \item We show that reliable recomputation target selection requires an \emph{inference-consistent RoPE ordering}, and introduce a global positional reconstruction of retrieved chunks to enable stable and meaningful token ranking. \item Building on the identified information-flow-critical tokens, we further propose a \emph{retrieved-chunk reordering strategy} for independent chunks that improves downstream attention effectiveness, providing additional validation of our information-flow perspective. \item We evaluate our approach on both LLM and VLM RAG benchmarks, demonstrating consistent improvements over existing selective recomputation methods under comparable efficiency budgets. \end{itemize}